 What is the History of Meditation?

 The history of meditation has evolved over thousands of years, into a structured practice that people use daily.
 Researchers speculate that primitive hunter-gatherer societies may have discovered meditation and its altered states of consciousness while staring at the flames of their fires.
-The history of meditation is inherently intertwined with the religious context within which it was practiced.
+Its history is inherently intertwined with the religious context within which it was practiced.

 Buddhist and Hindu based Eastern types of meditation practices are still the most popular today.
 From then on, several meditation techniques were developed and began to spread across its continent of origin – Asia.

-Meditation finally started to gain popularity in the West in the mid-20th century.
+It finally started to gain popularity in the West in the mid-20th century.
 In the 1960s and 1970s, many professors and researchers began testing the effects of meditation and learned about its varied benefits.
-That was also the period when many variations of meditation spread across the globe.
+That was also the period when many variations spread across the globe.
 The spread was largely due to the physical benefits and mental benefits.